-Based on the above, the directors believe that it remains appropriate to prepare the financial statements on a going concern basis.
-However, since the refinancing plans haven't been executed, there is an indication that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern for the going concern assessment period, and therefore that the Group may be unable to realise its assets and discharge its liabilities in the normal course of business.
-These financial statements do not contain the adjustments that would result if the Group were unable to continue as a going concern.
+Based on the above, the Directors believe that it remains appropriate to prepare the financial statements on a going concern basis.
+These financial statements therefore do not contain the adjustments that would result if the Group were unable to continue as a going concern.